pswope/game-project-scope-study/study.md

 Submit detailed answers to these in this file via a pull request.

 -   A wireframe of what your game project will look like.
-  Wire frame is sketched in my notebook
+  Wire frame is sketched in my notebook.

 -   The data structure you plan to use.
   If I am understanding this question I think an array is the data structure that will be used for the basic game logic.